Skip to main content

 Gargadusa's Tower was developed by The Math Team.

 Gargadusa's Tower has received positive reviews from players.
-Most players disliked this game for its story.
+Most players liked this game for its emotional but disliked it for its story.

 Gargadusa's Tower is a single player game.